 Review: Deadly Premonition

 Know that feeling when you’re playing a video game and you just think “Man I LOVE video games”?
-While playing this game chances are you’ll get that feeling often.
+Chances are while playing this game you’ll get that feeling often.

 You play agent Francis York Morgan, he’s been given the task of investigating the death of a young woman in the small town of Greenvale.
-When he arrives his car runs off the road and he’s left to hoof it the rest of the way.
-After a brief combat section he meets the deputy sherriff Emily Wyatt and the town (and story) starts to open up.
+As he arrives his car runs off the road and he’s left to hoof it the rest of the way.
+After a brief combat section he meets the deputy sherrif Emily Wyatt and the town (and story) starts to open up.

 The story is masterfully done but the writing is awkwardly fabulous.
-There are multiple times in the game where a moment is shattered by a truly awkward and uncomfortable scene right afterward or at some parts during the moment.
-The interaction between the characters is raw and come down to each character representing their id portion of their personality.
+There are multiple times in the game when a moment is shattered by a truly awkward and uncomfortable scene right after or at some point during the moment.
+The interaction between the characters is raw and comes down to each character representing the id portion of their personality.

 Many have called this a Twin Peaks video game, that’s a fair comparison.